-Benzene Mode (MultiRAE Benzene Only)
+Benzene Mode (MultiRAE Or MultiRAE Pro Equipped For Benzene Sampling Only)

-The MultiRAE Benzene does not have Search Mode.
-It operates in TVOC MODE (equivalent to Hygiene Mode) or Benzene Mode.
+When equipped with a 9.8eV lamp and set for benzene sampling, a MultiRAE or MultiRAE Pro does not offer Search Mode.
+It operates in TVOC Mode (equivalent to Hygiene Mode) or Benzene Mode.

-9.3.11.6 Temperature Units
+9.3.12.6 Temperature Units